 3. Not only was the Mediterranean Sea in sight.
 Bellevue was “pieds dans l’eau”.
 The sea, in other words, lapped right onto her property line.

 We met the agent.
 We met Bellevue’s owner and chief surgeon.
 Then, coming to grips with a convoluted document en français – a legal instrument studded with antiquated verbiage about phantoms that may or may not occupy a property – we signed on the dotted line.

-Where this blog fits in: French Lessons traces the lives of Philippe and me, and our now-school-age daughter Lolo, as we quit our hometown of Toronto every summer to dwell within the resurrected walls of Bellevue.
+Where this blog fits in: French Lessons traces the lives of Philippe and me, and our now-teenage daughter Lolo, as we quit our current hometown of Toronto every summer to dwell within the resurrected walls of Bellevue.
 We’ve spent long periods in Antibes, at one point living here for a full year.
 Now resident only during the sultry high season, we are Canadian-Americans with roots in the French Riviera.
 We’ve become part of its remarkable fabric.
 And we have stories to tell.

-Consider it my summertime gift to you.
+Consider these pages my summertime gift to you.